graphprotocol/contracts/incoming/issuance/DeploymentGuide.md

 ## 🏗️ **Phase 2: GraphProxyAdmin2 Deployment**

-Deploy the shared proxy administration contract that will manage upgrades for all issuance system contracts.
+Deploy the shared proxy administration contract (GraphIssuanceProxyAdmin, implemented by the `GraphProxyAdmin2` contract) that will manage upgrades for all issuance system contracts.

-### **2.1 Deploy GraphProxyAdmin2**
+### **2.1 Deploy GraphIssuanceProxyAdmin (GraphProxyAdmin2)**

-Deploy the dedicated proxy admin for the issuance system using Hardhat Ignition modules.
+Deploy the dedicated proxy admin for the issuance system using the standalone GraphIssuanceProxyAdmin Ignition module.
+RewardsEligibilityOracle and IssuanceAllocator deployment modules should depend on this shared module rather than deploying their own proxy admin instances.

-### **2.2 Verify GraphProxyAdmin2 Configuration**
+### **2.2 Verify GraphIssuanceProxyAdmin Configuration**

 Ensure the proxy admin is properly configured and owned by governance.

 **Verification**:

-- [ ] GraphProxyAdmin2 deployed successfully
+- [ ] GraphIssuanceProxyAdmin (GraphProxyAdmin2) deployed successfully
 - [ ] Owner is governance multi-sig address
 - [ ] Contract is ready to manage proxy upgrades
 - [ ] Address recorded in deployment artifacts

-**✅ Phase 2 Complete**: GraphProxyAdmin2 ready for issuance system contracts
+**✅ Phase 2 Complete**: GraphIssuanceProxyAdmin ready for issuance system contracts

 ---